t-nick/My-Site/README.md

 2. second part has part with my skills and my portfolio

-3. thirdpart has only image
+3. thir dpart has only image

 In My-Site I use preloader and animation on photo.
 My-Site write on flexbox.